Crown of the Kingdom of Poland: Idea of the Kingdom

-'King in majesty', illumination from the Gradual of John I Albert by Maciej of Drohiczyn, initial 'K', ca. 1501.

 Casimir, like his father, considered himself the inherent ruler of the kingdom, the heir of the ancient Bolesławs.
 He strove to extend his power over the remaining Piast princes and to regain all the lands ruled by the former kings of Poland.
 The Silesian princes were referred to in Poland as duces Poloniae, although they paid homage to the Bohemian Crown.
 Casimir also abandoned the coat of arms of the Kuyavia line of the Piasts, a hybrid of eagle and lion, in favour of a crowned white eagle, which was also the symbol of the Kingdom.
-At the congress of Visegrad in 1335, Casimir bought off John of Bohemia claims to the title of king of Poland.
+At the congress of Visegrad in 1335, Casimir bought off John of Bohemia's claims to the title of king of Poland.
 This allowed for the expansion of the semantic scope of the term "Kingdom of Poland," (Regnum Poloniae) which was often interpreted in a particularistic manner and limited only to Greater Poland.
 From that moment, in a territorial sense, it began to denote all the lands currently under the king's rule, and in an ideological sense, all the territories that once belonged to the Piast dynasty.
 Particularly noteworthy was the situation of Ruthenia, which was conquered by Casimir III.
 Formally, it was a separate kingdom, on whose throne Casimir sat as the heir of his relative, Yuri II Boleslav of the Piast dynasty.

 The king, however, regarded himself as a patrimonial ruler who could freely manage the kingdom and its lands.
 An expression of this attitude was the appointment of his nephew, King Louis the Great of Hungary, as his successor, rather than any of the numerous male representatives of the Piast dynasty.
-In his testament, he bequeathed a significant portion of the borderlands to his grandson, Casimir IV, Duke of Pomerania from the House of Griffins.
+In his testament, he bequeathed a significant portion of the borderlands to his grandson, Casimir IV, Duke of Pomerania from the House of Griffin.
 However, the court annulled this provision after Louis's coronation, as it fragmented the kingdom's territory.
 This was an open challenge to the ruler's claim of having the full freedom to manage the territory and resources of the state.